Reinforcement Learning for Chemical Ordering in Alloy Nanoparticles: Experimental Results

 \subsection{Optimiser policy can generalise across composition (Experiment-1)}

 Current state-of-the-art models require running the ordering search individually from scratch for each elemental composition for an NP motif.
-A significant breakthrough can be achieved if a policy can be learnt that is general across compositions.
+A significant breakthrough could be achieved by learning a policy that generalizes across elemental compositions.

-\paragraph{Training} To evaluate composition generalisation of the model, we trained for 100 epochs $\times 300$ episodes on 309-atom icosahedra with fully randomised \ch{Ag_{X}Au_{309-X}} compositions and orderings (no ordering repeats).
+\paragraph{Training} To evaluate composition generalisation of the model, we trained for 100 epochs $\times \ 300$ episodes on 309-atom icosahedra with fully randomised \ch{Ag_{X}Au_{309-X}} compositions and orderings (no ordering repeats).
 Training uses eight 24 GB RTX 3090 GPUs, each sampling distinct nanoparticles (varied by ordering and elemental composition) per episode.
 The horizon is $H_{\text {train }}=309$, and for each step, the agent selects an anchor-partner pair, swaps them, relaxes the structure, and receives a reward $r_t=E(s_t)-E(s_{t+1})$.
 Because all states are similarly relaxed, $r_t$ reflects only ordering improvements.
 We optimise actor-critic networks with PPO + GAE while keeping the ORB-v3 encoder frozen (Figure \ref{fig:agau309-ppo}, see Appendix \ref{appendix:algorithm} for further details).
 We show training curves in Figure \ref{fig:training_curves} in Appendix \ref{app:training_curves}.